sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute

-.:: CURRENT BUGS: Fun function does not stay with its 1 victim.
-If you hilight a different victim while on fun or select multiple then it will go to them.
+.:: CURRENT BUGS: screamer will still send to the current hilighted victim ( does not stay with picked victim) needs to send to current victim.

+.:: UPDATE LOGS: Fix fun functions, you can now open multiple forms and use the functions, but the screamer will still send to the current hilighted victim

-.:: CURRENT UDPATE IN PROGRESS: Attempting to make fun function work properly.
-(It should do: multiple windows allowed and each works on 1 victim only)
+.:: CURRENT UDPATE IN PROGRESS: Attempting to make screamer function work properly, make the screamer send to picked victim instead of hilighted victims.

 ![Screenshot](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/Screenshot_.PNG?raw=true)